samaasi/samaasi/README.md

 - 📱 I currently work as a Backend Developer.
 - 💻 You can find me immersed in upskilling PHP, Javascript, Symfony, Laravel, VueJS, TypeScript and other areas.
 - 🌱 I’m currently learning Rust
-- 💬 Ask me about Design Systems, Design Patterns, Symfony, Laravel.
+- 💬 Ask me about Systems Design, Design Patterns, Symfony, Laravel.
 - 👯 I’m looking to collaborate on Healthcare Project (Implementation of HL7 (FHIR))
 - ⚡  I aim to create productive awareness about tech in people around me.